moble/spherical_functions/README.md

-# spherical_functions
+# Spherical Functions

-Python/numba package for evaluating and transforming Wigner 𝔇 matrices and spin-weighted spherical harmonics directly in terms of quaternions, as well as in the more standard forms of spherical coordinates and Euler angles.
+Python/numba package for evaluating and transforming Wigner's 𝔇 matrices, Wigner's 3-j symbols, and spin-weighted (and scalar) spherical harmonics.
+These functions are evaluated directly in terms of quaternions, as well as in the more standard forms of spherical coordinates and Euler angles.[^1]

 The conventions for this package are described in detail on [this page](http://moble.github.io/spherical_functions/).